rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/setting-up-athena-to-analyse-cloudfront-access-logs.md

 ![The Athena query editor with a sample SQL query and results](/img/resolverblog/athena.png)

-Here we've run a simple query to get the first 10 log entries.
+Here we’ve run a simple query to get the first 10 log entries.
 You can see that it took about 1.5 seconds and scanned about 1.67MB of data.
 These statistics are used to calculate how much you pay for the query.

-Now everything's set up, and we can run queries of any complexity to answer a particular question about visitors to our app quickly and easily.
+Now everything’s set up, and we can run queries of any complexity to answer a particular question about visitors to our app quickly and easily.